 On April 14, 2021, President Biden signed an Act to Prevent Across-the-Board Direct Spending Cuts, and for Other Purposes (H.R.
 1868), which extended the sequestration suspension period to December 31, 2021.
 On June 11, 2021, HHS issued revised reporting requirements for recipients of Provider Relief Fund payments.
 The announcement included expanding the amount of time providers would have to report information, aimed to reduce burdens on smaller providers, and extended key deadlines for expending Provider Relief Fund payments for recipients who received payments after June 30, 2020.
 The revised reporting requirements are applicable to providers who received one or more payments exceeding, in the aggregate, \$10,000 during a single Payment Received Period from the PRF General Distributions, Targeted Distributions, and/or Skilled Nursing Facility and Nursing Home Infection Control Distributions.
 On July 1, 2021, HHS, through the Health Resources and Services Administration ("HRSA"), notified recipients of Provider Relief Fund payments by e-mail that the Provider Relief Fund Reporting Portal was open for recipients who were required to report on the use of funds in Reporting Period 1, as described by HHS's June 11, 2021 update to the reporting requirements.
 On September 10, 2021, HHS announced a final 60-day grace period of the September 30, 2021 reporting deadline for Provider Relief Funds exceeding \$10,000 in aggregate payments received from April 10, 2020 to June 30, 2020.
 Although the September 30, 2021 reporting deadline remained in place, HHS explained that recoupment or other enforcement actions would not be initiated during the 60-day grace period, which began on October 1, 2021 and ended on November 30, 2021.
 Reporting Period 2, for providers who received one or more payments exceeding \$10,000, in the aggregate, from July 1, 2020 to December 31, 2020, was from January 1, 2022 to March 31, 2022.
-The Provider Relief Fund reporting portal opened for Reporting Period 3 on July 1, 2022 for providers who received one or more Provider Relief Fund payments exceeding \$10,000, in the aggregate, from January 1, 2021 to June 30, 2021.
+Reporting Period 3, for providers who received one or more payments exceeding \$10,000, in the aggregate, from January 1, 2021 to June 30, 2021, was from July 1, 2022 to September 30, 2022.
+Reporting Period 4, for providers who received one or more payments exceeding \$10,000, in the aggregate, from July 1, 2021 to December 31, 2021, opens on January 1, 2023.